Test Code MISC2MAYO7AC4 7AC4, Bile Acid Synthesis, Serum

 Forms

-If not ordering electronically, complete, print, and send Gastroenterology and Hepatology Client Test Request (T728) with the specimen
+If not ordering electronically, complete, print, and send Gastroenterology and Hepatology Test Request (T728) with the specimen